trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/run-baker.md

 ### Setup the Ledger high watermark (HWM)

-For security reason, always reset HWM to highest block value before starting to bake.
-The highest block can be obtained from [Tzkt](https://www.tzkt.io/blocks?expand=1)
+For security reasons, always reset HWM to the highest possible block value before starting to bake.
+The highest block can be obtained from [Tzkt](https://www.tzkt.io/blocks?expand=1).
+Then, use that block value as the level in the following command.

 Go back to the `Tezos Baking` application and run: